 Michigan ranks among the top 10 states for major new and expanded facilities due to its new, simpler, and more competitive corporate income tax.
-And, with more than $120 million in available incentives annually, not including local tax abatements and training programs, the Detroit Region can provide a highly-competitive business case for any investment project.
+With more than $120 million in available incentives annually, not including local tax abatements and training programs, the Detroit Region can provide a highly-competitive business case for any investment project.
 Additionally, Michigan’s incentive programs are also among the most flexible in the country providing for both a cash grant program that is paid out in the first few years of a project, as well as credit-based incentives designed for larger-scale job creation and long-term investment projects.

 - Corporate Income Tax is 6% on federal taxable income apportioned to Michigan

 - Personal income tax rate is 4.25%, among the lowest in the nation

 - Michigan’s overall business tax climate ranks among the top 12 states in the U.S., according to the Tax Foundation 2020 Business Report